rajatrao-13/rajatrao-13.github.io/_posts/2020-07-12-OSCP-Journey-&-Guidance.md

 ## Pre-Enrollment Phase

-Prior enrolling for OSCP, I had decided to clear out my the very basic of Pentesting.
+Prior enrolling for OSCP, I had decided to clear out the very basic of Pentesting.
 In order to acheive that, I focused on the following things

 - **Linux Basics (Temrinal command usage)**: One needs to have a good hands on experience on `Linux operating system`.
 To get familiar with the commands and working of Kali linux, I practiced challenges provided over [Bandit Overthewire](https://overthewire.org/wargames/bandit/).
 There are a total of `34 levels` and I set a deadline of `7 days` to finish.
 This will not only help you to make you familiar with terminal commands but also help one to learn security concepts.